Meet the Carvers

 Ryan Cook

-Ryan Cook has been chainsaw carving full time for the last 12 years.
+The Judge on The Discovery Channel TV show “A Cut Above”, Ryan has been chainsaw carving full time for the last 12 years.
 He began his carving career on the TV Show “Saw Dogs” by being cast as “the Apprentice”; he was an actor who never carved a day in his life until that show.
-Ryan quickly found his passion for carving and then dedicated his life to the craft.
-After 3 years Ryan embarked on a professional career, winning many competitions.
+Ryan quickly found his passion for it and then dedicated his life to the craft.
+Flash forward 3 years, he turned pro, winning many competitions and then became one of the main cast members on the HGTV show “Carver Kings”, little brother to Timber Kings.
+Over the years Ryan has also appeared on the Netflix shows “Virgin River & Big Timber”

 To follow his daily life and join the fun scan this QR Code